 Work Days - please come join us ...

-Over the past 12 years, keen volunteers have undertaken a series of working bees clearing "wilding" (self-seeding) conifers, sweetbriar and broom from roadsides and public conservation land around Lake Ohau.
-Regular passersby comment on the greatly improved appearance of the cleared areas.
+Over the past 15 years, keen volunteers have undertaken a series of working bees clearing "wilding" (self-seeding) trees, sweetbriar and broom from roadsides and public conservation land around Lake Ōhau.

 Restoration planting of native seedlings has also been done.
-These are grown by the Department of Conservation's Motukarara Plant Nursery staff from Ohau-sourced seed.
+These are grown by the Department of Conservation's Motukarara Plant Nursery staff from Ōhau-sourced seed.
 Hundreds of little mountain beech, kowhai, hoheria, hebes, snow totara and snow tussocks are thriving, greatly helped when we have wet summers.
-Both the Alps 2 Ocean (A2O) Cycleway and Te Araroa Trail from Cape Reinga to Bluff pass through this area, and the plantings have been aimed at beautifying the lake edge for people as well as establishing berry-bearing shrubs for birds and geckos.
+Both the Alps 2 Ocean (A2O) Cycleway and Te Araroa Trail from Cape Reinga to Bluff pass through this area.
+The plantings have been aimed at enhancing biodiversity and habitats along the lake margin, as well as restoring the natural environment that walkers and bikers visit and travel through.

 Regular Trust working bees generally involve removing wilding pines and planting.
-Outings for November 2016 and 2017 are scheduled on the following dates:
+Outings for 2020 are scheduled on the following dates:

-In addition, there are few fine afternoons when one or two local Trust members are not out on the hills for perhaps only an hour or two pulling out wildings in the sunshine.
-Anyone interested is most welcome to join either the organised or informal outings, even if you want to do no more than have a look at what we're doing.
+Anyone interested is most welcome to join these outings, even if you want to do no more than have a look at what we're doing.